rhoda-lee/numbers-classification-api/README.md

 uvicorn app:app --host 0.0.0.0 --port $PORT
 ```

-- Deploy and get your public API URL!
+- Deploy and get your public API URL

 ## Running Tests
 - Use Postman or cURL to test the API.